Toast Payroll: Assign or Change Employee Jobs or Locations

 Back to top

-A secondary position controls which pay group(s) an employee will be paid out of, so they should only be added if your account has multiple pay groups and employees will be paid out of more than one pay group.
+A secondary position controls which pay group(s) an employee will be paid out of.
+Only add a secondary position if your account has multiple pay groups and the employee will be paid out of more than one pay group.
 You have one pay group for each payroll your company runs (for example, management weekly, staff bi-weekly).
 When staff members work at a new location, they may need both a new secondary position and a new job added to their profile.

 When employees work across multiple locations: